-$Wt{Denom}$ is the sum of the inverted variances calculated at each geographic level and is the hazard type at X level (national, regional, surrounding, county).

-$Wt{Haz{XCnsqType}}$ is the weighting factor to be applied to the average consequence type LRB for regional, surrounding, county).

-$varLRB{Haz{X}CnsqType}$ is the consequence type LRB variance for the hazard type at X level (national,
+Wt {Denom} is the sum of the inverted variances calculated at each geographic level and is used as a denominator for the level weighting factors.
+Wt {HazXCnsqType} is the weighting factor to be applied to the average consequence type LRB for the hazard type at X level (national, regional, surrounding, county). varLRB {Haz X CnsqType} is the consequence type LRB variance for the hazard type at X level (national, regional, surrounding, county).